tonyjongyoonan/enpoisson/research/notebooks/notes.md

 # TODO
 - experiment with cross attention
+    - [0] working on right now -> cross attention in which seq are queries, and cnn is key + value
+    - full transformer cross-attention
+    - also experiment with replacing RNN with transformer (but give it more history moves)
+    - [1] let's go here right away -> self attention transformer on cnn (including past 4 moves), do positional encoding on each move
 - find best CNN model as large as I can go (then train and transfer)
 - find best RNN/transformer model (then train and transfer)
     - experiment: add [CLS] and [SEP] tokens